Constructionreview

 Home » Buildings » Industrial » New Rare-Earth Magnet Plant Completed in South Carolina, Strengthening U.S. Supply Chain

-Construction has been completed on a new rare-earth magnet manufacturing facility in Sumter County, South Carolina, marking a significant addition to U.S. efforts to expand domestic production of materials used in electric vehicles, renewable energy systems, and defense technologies.
+Construction was completed in late 2025 on a rare-earth magnet manufacturing facility in Sumter County, South Carolina, marking one of the first fully operational U.S. sites in decades.
+The facility expands domestic production for electric vehicles, renewable energy systems, and defense applications, strengthening the nation’s supply chain and reducing reliance on foreign sources.

 eVAC Magnetics is part of Vacuumschmelze GmbH & Co.
 KG (VAC Group), a Germany-based producer of magnetic materials with facilities in Europe.
 The South Carolina operation will serve industrial and defense markets in North America.